MikhailMS/file-tracker/README.md

 6. Add shell commands, that should be executed when any of the files has been changed

 ## How to run
-1. To run script execute `python tracker.py -s config.ini`
+1. To run script execute `python main.py -s config.ini`
-2. To run script in background execute `nohup python tracker.py -s config.ini &`
+2. To run script in background execute `nohup python main.py -s config.ini &`

+## How to test
+1. Create test .ini file inside *tracker_module* folder - `cp config.ini.example tracker_module/test_config.ini` and change settings accordingly
+2. Execute `python tracker_module/tracker_test.py`